mcote01/itwinjs-core/test-apps/imjs-importer/src/2pc/design.md

 - It is loaded and called by GenericContainer.js.
 - It launches and communciates with Reader.x.
+- It converts external data to BIS elements

+Converter.js is distinct from Reader.x because it has different technology requirements.
 Since it works with BIS elements and classes, the Converter.js needs to use iModel.js.
 It is a kind of extension to the Connector.js, and so it is loaded into the iModel.js process.

 #### GenericConnector.js